 The supervisor needs to be especially aware of the graduate student's health and mental wellness, of the dangers inherent in extended periods of high stress, and of the reasonable claim family, friends, and society have on the time and energy of the graduate student.
-(Quote from Statement of Principle: Work Loads of Students with Graduate Staff Appointments, Office of the Vice President and Dean of the Graduate School; see Appendix 2).
+(Quote from Statement of Principle: Work Loads of Students with Graduate Staff Appointments, Office of the Vice President and Dean of the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars; see Appendix 2).